 PLEASE READ CAREFULLY guilty to, any felonies?
 YES ou ever been convicted of, or pled

 If you have answered yes, please explain:

-I hereby provide the following information so that background checks may be initiated for verification I am aware that issuance of a Cleveland Clinic ID Badge does not guarantee final placement as an employee.
+I hereby provide the following information so that background checks may be initiated for verification.
+I am aware that issuance of a Cleveland Clinic ID Badge does not guarantee final placement as an employee.

 Are you being considered for: FT/PT CC Employment □ Volunteer □ Student □ PRN/Temp CC Employment ☐ Vendor/Contractor ☐

 Employer/School:

-Program:

-Print Full Name:

-Any Other Legally Kno own Name:
+own Name:

-Employee Number (to ) be assigned by the ID Badge de partment):
+Employee Number (to b be assigned by the ID Badge de partment):

-Social Security Number r:
+Social Security Number [:

 Date of Birth:

 Address:

-City, State, Zip:

 Prior Address:

 Visa / Passport Number r (if applicable):

 Other Information:

 Applicant's Signature: Date :

 Hospital Name:

-Name of Cleveland Clinic Cont tact (Clinical Instructor/Precep etor):
+Name of Cleveland Clinic Cont

-Telephone#
+Telephone# -